yhesper/books/README.md

 > And Nabokov is my favorite writer.

 ### The Practice of Light
-> Rendering, is like Rembrandt.
+> Rendering is like Rembrandt.